$L^1$-Stability of Vortex Sheets and Entropy Waves in Steady Compressible Supersonic Euler Flows over Lipschitz Walls: The Lyapunov Functional for the --Distance between Two Solutions

-To show that the front tracking approximations, constructed for the existence analysis in Section 3, converge to a unique limit, we estimate the distance between any two $\vartheta$-approximate $U$ and $V$ of problem \eqref{1.1} and \eqref{1.8}--\eqref{1.9} of initial-boundary value type.
+To show that the wave-front tracking approximations, constructed for the existence analysis in \S 3, converge to a unique limit, we estimate the distance between any two $\vartheta$-approximate $U$ and $V$ of problem \eqref{2.1}--\eqref{1.8}.
 To this end, we develop the Lyapunov functional $\Phi(U, V)$, equivalent to the $L^{1}$--distance: